regenerance/iw4/GSC Map Vote/README.md

 - 🧠 Rewrote `mapToString` using `strTok` for cleaner parsing
 - 🔊 Adjusted vote timer countdown sound for better experience
 - 🧯 Basic overflow safeguard for HUD elements
-- 🔘 Added a check for if people hit the endgame button to skip map voting
+- 🔘 Added dvar mapvote_interruption for if people hit the endgame button to skip map voting

 ---